 - 3. Driveway and curb cut spacing on a single property shall be a minimum of 42 feet with the following exception: - a.
-Lots less than forty-two (42) feet wide shall be exempt from driveway spacing requirements. - (J) Definitions.
+Lots equal to or less than forty-two (42) feet wide shall be exempt from driveway spacing requirements limited to one (1) driveway and curb cut.

+(J) Definitions.
 [Definitions enumerated.]